FazleRas/FazleRas/README.md

 ---

 ## 📂 What to Expect Here
-This repo is just my **first step** into GitHub — more projects coming soon!
+This repo is just my **first step** into GitHub with more projects coming soon!
-You’ll find:
+You can find find:
 - 🔢 Small coding projects (calculators, useful tools, & scripts)
 - 📊 Data analysis
 - 🌐 Maybe even a personal website